AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 * **[!UICONTROL Cache Directory]**: Location of local cache of the app (it contains the locally downloaded assets).

-* **[!UICONTROL Network Drive Letter]**: The drive letter used to map to the AEM DAM.
+* **[!UICONTROL Network Drive Letter]**: The drive letter used to map to the [!DNL Experience Manager] DAM.
 Do not change this if you are not sure.
 The app can map to any drive letter on Windows.
 If two users place assets from different drive letters, they cannot see the assets placed by each other.
 The path of the assets change.
 The assets remain placed in the binary file (say INDD) and are not removed.
 The app lists all the available drive letters and by default uses the last-available letter that is typically `Z`.

 * **[!UICONTROL Maximum Cache Size]**: Allowed cache on hard disk in GB that is used toward storing locally downloaded assets.